cyber-defence-campus/netgear_r6700v3_circled/docs/4_tracing.md

       '0x000120fd': ['0x00']  #
 [...]
 ```
-In the example above, we manually set a format string `%s %s`.
-Within the trace that we are about to
+In the example of binary _circled_ above, we manually set a format string `%s %s`.
+Within the trace
-collect, this format string is exclusively used by the function `sscanf` - a function that we hook
+that we are about to collect, this format string is solely used by the function `sscanf` - a
-(see next section on Hooks) and in consequence, do not trace all of its assembly instructions.
-Due
+function that we hook (see next section on Hooks) and in consequence, do not trace all of its
-to skipping the function's instructions, [Morion](https://github.com/pdamian/morion) does not record
+assembly instructions.
+Due to skipping the function's instructions,
-all memory locations accessed by it, which is why we need to add them manually.
+[Morion](https://github.com/pdamian/morion) does not record all memory locations accessed by it,
+which is why we need to add them manually.

 Here and in other places, [Morion](https://github.com/pdamian/morion) is designed with the intention
 to give an analyst extensive configuration flexibilities, so that cases can be handled where the
 tool does not (yet) implement full automation.
 In the example of `sscanf`, a future hooking
-implementation could improve on this so that the format string is automatically added to the
+implementation could improve on this, so that the format string is automatically added to the
 accessed memory pool.
 #### Hooks
 Next, the [circled.init.yaml](../morion/circled.init.yaml) file typically defines information about